cbitterfield/aws_security_tester/README.md

 <span style="color:blue">
 The edge cases and work left to do is related to testing and verifying all places where a public IP address might be used.
 I looked at a few methods to determine this with Security Groups and some other methods.

 The program provides two sets of data.
 One by the service and a summary and analysis at the end.
+Ideally, I would add comments and tags from the VPCs.

+There is a need for using some Cloud Vendors to provide an automated IP address report and tags.
+Given the time constraints and lack of development environment, these options are not included

 ### Examples